josephmisiti/awesome-machine-learning/README.md

 * [CNTK](https://github.com/Microsoft/CNTK) - The Computational Network Toolkit (CNTK) by Microsoft Research, is a unified deep-learning toolkit that describes neural networks as a series of computational steps via a directed graph.
 * [DeepDetect](https://github.com/beniz/deepdetect) - A machine learning API and server written in C++11.
 It makes state of the art machine learning easy to work with and integrate into existing applications.
 * [Fido](https://github.com/FidoProject/Fido) - A highly-modular C++ machine learning library for embedded electronics and robotics.
+* [DSSTNE](https://github.com/amznlabs/amazon-dsstne) - A software library created by Amazon for training and deploying deep neural networks using GPUs which emphasizes speed and scale over experimental flexibility.

 <a name="cpp-nlp" />
 #### Natural Language Processing